Find out what the benefits of hydrogen energy are and how the EU wants to make the most of this alternative fuel to support the green transition.

 On the road to a climate-neutral Europe and a cleaner planet, it is essential to revamp the overall energy supply and create a fully integrated energy system under the European Green Deal, The EU economy’s green transition should be combined with access to clean, affordable and secure energy for businesses and consumers.

-The EU faces a challenge as its energy production and consumption accounted for 75% of EU greenhouse gases emissions in 2018 and it still depends on imports for 58% of its energy, mainly oil and gas.
+The EU faces a challenge as its energy production and consumption are still responsible for a large share of the greenhouse gases emitted by the bloc and the EU remains dependent on energy imports , mainly oil and gas.

-In July 2020, the European Commission proposed a hydrogen strategy for a climate-neutral Europe, aiming to accelerate the development of clean hydrogen and ensuring its role as a cornerstone for a climate-neutral energy system by 2050.
+In July 2020, the European Commission proposed a hydrogen strategy for a climate-neutral Europe, aiming to accelerate the development of clean hydrogen and ensuring the EU's role as the cornerstone for a climate-neutral energy system by 2050.

 Read more about EU measures to push renewable energy